 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

 You should apply to make a payment by completing a Standard Form 2803 if you

-only if you are covered by the Civil Service Retirement System (CSRS) and do not
+are covered by the Civil Service Retirement System (CSRS).
+You should use

 You can purchase additional annuity of $7 per year for each $100 of voluntary

 contributions, plus 20 cents for each full year you are over age 55 when you

 retire.
 By electing to take a reduction in the additional annuity, you can also